 This type of wood has fine to medium texture, with various types of grain, as it can be straight, wavy, or curly.
 In many cases, these irregularities in grain are highly appreciated, as they show the unique beauty of the wood.

 The wood itself is popular for its color, beauty, and durability.
 It is a popular wood for woodcarvers seeking a rich, natural finish.
-Of course, this wood is more expensive because of its uniqueness and quality, but also because it grows in Central America, South America, and Africa.
+Of course, this wood is more expensive because of its uniqueness and quality, but it also grows in Central America, South America, and Africa.
 The rest of the world has to import it.

 Although there are no severe reactions to this type of wood, mahogany can sometimes cause eye or skin irritation.